Triathlon Strength Training - The Definitive Guide

 If you follow the strength training guidelines given here, and do high weight, low rep training, and you also avoid doing very hard intervals (VO2max-intervals, zone 5) you reduce the interference risk a lot.

-To minimise it even further and make sure you get as much as possible out of your training, keep your endurance training volume in check, and place your gym workouts before endurance workouts, ideally separated by 8 hours or more.
+To minimise it even further and make sure you get as much as possible out of your training, keep your endurance training volume in check, and separate your gym workouts and endurance workouts by 8 hours or more.

 A broad interpretation of the core is any muscle in the region between the buttocks and the chest.